 The Media Center has a wide range of equipment available.
 The department is located at W203 Thompson Hall (ext.
 3407).

-Some classrooms on the SUNY Fredonia campus are equipped with sophisticated audio/visual equipment.
+Some classrooms on the The State University of New York at Fredonia campus are equipped with sophisticated audio/visual equipment.
 Smart classrooms include a teaching station, computer, video/data projector, touch panel, VHS cassette deck, Elmo electronic overhead, audio system and laptop connectivity.
 ITS maintains a complete list of Smart classrooms and their availability.
 If you would like to teach a course in a smart classroom, request a room when you submit your course schedule for the following semester.

 Students are allowed to add and/or drop courses for a brief period at the beginning of each semester.
 Deadlines are listed in the Academic Affairs Master Calendar that is distributed at the beginning of each academic year.
 "Adds" are required to have the signature of the instructor teaching the course being added; "drops" do not require the instructor's signature.
 Note: Students are only permitted to add a course if there are seats available in the classroom.
 When the number of students, plus the instructor, reaches the classroom occupancy maximum, students will not be permitted to add.